Load selection state with an iframe

 Only features that fit all the provided criteria will be considered to be selectable.
 Common criteria include:

-Criteria with Single Options
+Criteria with single-option values

 {